(You have options in perusing this page: see my Power Browsing advice.)

 (Return to Table of Contents)

-Zip archive management: 7-zip was recommended by a source I like.
+Zip archive management: A while before 9/25, 7-zip was recommended by a source I like.
+(I make do with the zipping build into the Windows File Explorer... but maybe you'd like...)
 The advantage of 7-Zip is that you can (when you wish) create .zip files with a password to lock them from unauthorized eyes.
 Use for sending sensitive things by email.
 But I had a little trouble with using it... it seemed to "manage" the zips created a bit too comprehensively for my liking.
 I didn't fight with it...
 I probably just made a mistake.)

 I leave installing my email software (I don't use web-browser-based email) until later because it is not a small application.